 Decrease Your Child’s Risk of Tooth Decay

 Breastfed babies have a reduced risk of cavities.
-According to Dr. Robert Elliott a pediatric dentist in Cary, NC a purely breast feed baby won’t have dental decay.
-It is only when the baby starts eating food as well as being breast feed that they have a risk of decay.
-Breast feed babies aren’t at risk for baby bottle tooth decay.
-Baby bottle tooth decay happens when a child is put to bed with a bottle that contains formula, milk, or fruit juice.
+According to Dr. Robert Elliott a pediatric dentist in Cary, NC a purely breastfeed baby won’t have dental decay.
+It is only when the baby starts eating food as well as breastfeeding that they have a risk of decay.
+Breast-feed babies aren’t at risk for baby bottle tooth decay.
+Baby bottle tooth decay happens when a child is put to bed with a bottle that contains a formula, milk, or fruit juice.
 Cavities and decay can still occur in breastfed babies, however, if parents aren’t careful.

 And good news, moms.
 The eruption of teeth doesn’t mean you have to stop breastfeeding.
 Every mother and every child is different.
 Start weaning your child whenever it is right for both of you.